GregoireCommuneau/project_finance/README.md

 ## 7. About

 This project was built as part of my personal learning in data science and finance, with a focus on combining data analysis, UX design, and modern frontend development.

+---

+This project uses FMP data under the Starter plan, for educational purposes only.
+No redistribution or commercial use intended.